Ahmed-Elghobashy/Tutorials_booking_app/README.md

 ### Base URL
 - The base URL for the API is `http://localhost:3001` unless you configure it differently.

+### Scoring method
+- the score is calculated as follows :
+- we only consider tutors who teach the same subject for the same grade.
+- if the tutor has slots avaiable in days that will be sufficent for the number of classes gets 10 points
+- for each class if the tutor has sufficent slots for the duration and in the prefered time and prefered day gets 15 points
+- for each class if the tutor has sufficent slots for the duration prefered day but not in the prefered time and  gets 10 points

+### AI mode and conventional mode
+- They both work with the same algorithm the only diffrence is how each one gets the student prefrences.
+- The AI mode uses openAI version 4 with the new function calling capbilties which is utilized here to create the studentPrefrences JSON with good acuracy.
+- Subjects are enumed to maths,arabic,science .
+- The start and end time refer to the start and end of the prefered time in 24h format.

 ### Endpoints

 #### 1. Match Tutors